 She also trained at the Royal College of Music Museum in London to acquire skills for analysing the condition of musical instruments and to study historic objects in detail.

-Whilst studying at West Dean College, she learnt many historical crafting methods - including carving, historical gilding, marquetery, blacksmithing, clock making, wood engraving and wood block printing - to combine and apply this knowledge into historical musical instrument making.
+Whilst studying at West Dean College, she learnt many historical crafting methods - including carving, historical gilding, marquetry, wood & metal turning, silver & blacksmithing, clock making, wood & metal engraving and woodblock printing - to combine and apply this knowledge into historical musical instrument making.

 Eunju Lee is interested in early musical instrument making, and particularly the methods which were applied during the Baroque or Renaissance periods for making particular instruments such as the viola da gamba.